chisfy/huel-playwright/README.md

 What went well?

 - Creating a user flow and plan helped map out the steps required to carry out the test
-- Multiple tests ran on my system will all tests passing
+- Multiple tests ran on my system with all tests passing
 - Utilised playwright tools, documentation, inspecting of page to help complete the task

 What could be improved?